dotnet/msbuild/documentation/specs/static-graph.md

 ## Project Graph

 Calculating the project graph will be very similar to the MS internal build engine's existing Traversal logic.
 For a given evaluated project, all project references will be identified and recursively evaluated (with deduping).
+Project references are identified via the `ProjectReference` item.

 A node in the graph is a tuple of the project file and global properties.
 Each (project, global properties) combo can be evaluated in parallel.